hoodiehq/hood.ie/_posts/2015-12-01-minutes-offline-case-study.md

 Since we really like this setup, we’ve abstracted it into a project called [Hoodie](http://hood.ie).
 Hoodie provides an extendable backend with a database, a frontend library for authentication and data storage, and a sync engine that connects the two.

 It allows us to do things like sign up new users or store a meeting via an API that abstracts away all of the offline issues.
-You can just:

-<pre class="javascript"><code>hoodie.store.add(’meeting-item’, dataObject)</code></pre>

-and Hoodie will take care of everything: store it locally, and sync to the server whenever possible.
+You can just: __hoodie.store.add('meeting-item', dataObject)__ and Hoodie will take care of everything: store it locally, and sync to the server whenever possible.

 # Knowing your scope and your limitations